Phala-Network/fat-contract-workshop/README.md

 There are three events to observe, all these events contain your contract ID

-- `phalaFatContracts.Instantiating`, the chain has receive your request and start instanting
+- `phalaFatContracts.Instantiating`, the chain has receive your request and start instanting;
-- `phalaFatContracts.PubkeyAvailable`, the gatekeeper has generated the contract key to encrypt its state and input/output
+- `phalaFatContracts.PubkeyAvailable`, the gatekeeper has generated the contract key to encrypt its state and input/output;
-- `phalaFatContracts.Instantiated`, your contract is successfully instantiated
+- `phalaFatContracts.Instantiated`, your contract is successfully instantiated.

 You can go to `Developer` - `Chain state` and select the extrinsic `phalaFatContracts` and `contracts` to see all the contracts.